argrecsys/argael/docs/README.md

 - Snake YAML 1.9

 ## Configuration
-The JSON configuration file allows configuring (in a simple and readable way) the argument model to be used during the annotation (*annotation_model* key), the quality metrics to be used during the evaluation (*evaluation_model* key), as well as some characteristics of the text documents to be used (*data* key).
+The JSON configuration file allows configuring, in a simple and readable way, the argument model to be used during the annotation (*annotation_model* key), the metrics to be used during the evaluation (*evaluation_model* key), as well as some characteristics of the text documents to be used (*data* key).

 The input parameters (<a href="https://github.com/argrecsys/argael/blob/main/code/Argael/Resources/config/params.json">params.json</a> file) of the tool are:
 ```json